New to Social Media? 10 Tips for HCPs and Wellness Practitioners

 10. Disclose Paid Endorsements or Partnerships

 Be authentic and transparent about relationships with brands or entities.
 If you are being compensated in some way by a company for talking about a product, creating content or providing some other marketing services, FTC guidelines require that this is disclosed.
-The FTC does not mandate any specific hashtag or words, they simply require some type of obvious disclosure (e.g., #ad, #sponsored, #client).
+One way that we can do that is with the various hashtags (e.g., #ad, #sponsored) set up on each platform to show that something has been sponsored, or that a business relationship exists between the influencer and the brand.